bitcoinops/bitcoinops.github.io/_topics/en/mast.md

   - title: Discussion about taproot versus alternative MAST-enabling proposals
     url: /en/newsletters/2020/02/19/#discussion-about-taproot-versus-alternatives

+  - title: "Discussion about the evolution of MAST (and other things) into taproot"
+    url: /en/newsletters/2020/08/05/#bip-taproot

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Taproot